sonic-net/SONiC/doc/database/multi_database_instances.md

 MSET (10 keys): 5550.62 requests per second
 ```

-**So I don't think redis cluster is a good way to solve the problem of splitting databases into multiple redis instances in SONiC.**
+​        __So I don't think redis cluster is a good way to solve the problem of splitting databases into multiple redis instances
+in SONiC.__

 ## New Design of C++ Interface :  DBConnector()